Digging Deep Into Local News, A Small Newspaper In Rural Oregon Is Thriving

 A spring in the step

-This spring, the paper won a prestigious national Investigative Reporters and Editors award for its coverage of case that rocked Malheur County.
-A man released from the state hospital after claiming he faked his mental illness was accused of killing two people after his release.
-The Enterprise was the first weekly paper awarded the IRE Freedom of information award.
+This spring, the paper won a prestigious national Investigative Reporters and Editors award for its coverage of a case that rocked Malheur County.
+A man released from the state hospital after claiming he faked his mental illness was accused of killing two people after being freed.
+The Enterprise was the first weekly paper to win the IRE Freedom of Information award.

-"For a remote rural weekly to achieve that kind of journalistic attention," Zaitz says, "Boy, your chest comes out a little farther.
+"For a remote rural weekly to achieve that kind of journalistic attention," Zaitz says, "boy, your chest comes out a little farther.
 There's a little spring in your step the staff is really proud of."

 The reporting staff has "swelled" to three this year, thanks to another honor for the Enterprise.
 The investigative news organization ProPublica is paying for a reporter, for a year, to focus solely on the story that earned the IRE award.
 The Enterprise was one of only seven newsrooms chosen nationwide, out of 239 applicants.

-Note: A previous caption in this story incorrectly gave Sheila Schroder's age as 72.
-She is 74.
-Additionally, Carol Skerjanec's last name was misspelled as Skerjanic.